 9 February 2009: The process line for the production of heavy water reactor fuel is complete and fuel rods are being produced at the Fuel Manufacturing Plant.

-25 February 2009: A pre-commissioning ceremony is held at the Bushehr nuclear power plant; test run of the plant marks the end of the construction phase.
+25 February 2009: A pre-commissioning ceremony is held at the Bushehr nuclear power plant.
+A test run of the plant marks the end of the construction phase.

 March 2009: Iran allegedly receives over 100 Swiss-origin pressure transducers, with nuclear applications, via Chinese and Taiwanese companies.

 March-May 2009: Iran begins testing several new centrifuges at the Natanz pilot plant, including a modified version of the IR-2 (the IR-2m) and the IR-4.

 9 April 2009: Iranian President Mahmoud Ahmadinejad inaugurates the Fuel Manufacturing Plant, which Iran claims is able to produce, annually, 10 tons of natural uranium fuel for the 40 megawatt Arak heavy water reactor and 30 tons of low-enriched uranium fuel for use in light-water reactors.

 June 2009: At the FEP, Iran is enriching uranium in 4,920 IR-1 centrifuges; 2,132 additional centrifuges are installed and under vacuum, and 169 centrifuges are installed.

 10 August 2009: Iran estimates that it has produced about 366 tons of uranium in the form of UF6 at the UCF since March 2004; an IAEA inventory at the plant largely confirms this estimate.